PLC Alarm Tag

 Setpoint

-The setpoint for the alarm
+The setpoint for an analog alarm.

 Priority